Frequently Asked Questions

 Who can bring their pets to a free clinic?

 The clinic is intended to help the pets of low-income and homeless pet owners of the Victoria area.
 We do not confirm pet owner’s income status.
-We can see a MAXIMUM of 60 pets on each clinic day.
+We can see a MAXIMUM of 50 pets on each clinic day.
 Registration does not guarantee that your pet will be seen.

 What services are offered?

-We provide primarily preventive care in the form of vaccines, parasite control and the management of simple ear, eye and skin infections.
+We provide preventive care in the form of vaccines, parasite control and the management of simple ear, eye and skin infections.
 We CANNOT euthanize pets.
 We do NOT carry any narcotics, opiates or barbiturates.
 We do not carry fentanyl.
 We do not provide hospitalization of pets.
 We cannot provide surgical services.

 When are the clinics?

 Pets are seen starting at 10AM.
-The clinic “closes” at 11:45Am, as we need to leave the courtyard by noon.
+The clinic “closes” at 11:45AM.

 Who are the veterinary professionals?